 Preparing families for their best birth is a wonderful job!
-If you are considering becoming a childbirth educator, I encourage you to ask each organization you are considering some questions so that you can find a program with a great fit for your career.
-We have already answered each one with the BEST Educator and I encourage you to find out the answer from each organization you are considering.
+If you are considering becoming a childbirth educator, I encourage you to ask each organization you are considering some questions so that you can find a program that’s a great fit for your career.
+We have already answered each one as BEST Educator and I encourage you to find out the answer from each organization you are considering.

 What are the basics of training?
 Is it online?
 In person?

 This is a big one.
-Many people consdier online training because it may be a convenient and sometimes cheaper option.
-Traveling can seem daunting in some stages in life, however, online training can only offer so much over hands-on skills and face to face practice.
-If online training is your only option, we suggest reaching out to other local to you birth pros for meetups and community.
+Many people consider online training because it may be a convenient and sometimes cheaper option.
+Traveling can seem daunting in some stages in life, however, online training is limited in teaching hands-on skills and face to face practice.
+If online training is your only option, we suggest reaching out to local-to-you birth pros for meetups and community.
 Hanging out with other people who love birth is much as you do is always fun, and it will excite you as you get started.
 The educators you train with may be your biggest cheerleaders!

 BEST Educator is divided into an online portion and an in-person workshop – the best of both worlds.
 The online study guide is sent when you register for training.
 It includes reading a few books, listening to the class you will be certified to teach on podcasts (provided free) and working through a study guide.
 When you register for any BEST training, you are added to the BEST study groups online and will start receiving mentorship.
 The workshop itself is about 16 hours of face to face training.
 The even better news?
 After completing the workshop you are certified with no further waiting.

 What is the total cost to be certified?